What is Internal Audit?

 Although it is not mandatory to have a CPA certification, most internal auditors do tend to be certified accountants.
 Different banks have different requirements and here are some that are generally preferred:

 - Certified Internal Auditor (CIA) – The CIA is a globally recognized internal audit certification issued by the Institute of Internal Auditors.
 Although it is not a mandatory requirement, it is one of the preferred certifications.
-You’ll need a course like this one to prepare for the CIA certification.
-Use this to learn all you need to about Internal audit, even if you plan to take the formal exam at a later date!

 - Certified Public Accountant (CPA) – The American Institute of CPAs develops and scores the Uniform CPA exam.